American Chinese cuisine: History

+By the early decades of the 20th century, Chinese restaurants had brought new culinary ingredients to towns and cities across the United States, including soy sauce, sesame oil, bean sprouts, water chestnuts, dried mushrooms, fried noodles, Oolong tea and almond cookies.
+Bok choi, then called "Pak choi," was sometimes called "Chinese Romaine".
+Similarly, Napa cabbage was called "Chinese cabbage".
+In those years, it was commonplace for prosperous American families, especially on the West Coast, to employ Chinese cooks as domestic servants.
+For example, cookbook author and TV personality James Beard grew up in Portland, Oregon where his parents employed a Chinese cook, Jue-Let, whom Beard credited as a major culinary influence, and spoke of with great affection.
+In 1915, a manual was published in San Francisco, instructing Chinese immigrants how to cook for American families.

 Along the way, cooks adapted southern Chinese dishes and developed a style of Chinese food not found in China, such as chop suey.
 Restaurants (along with Chinese laundries) provided an ethnic niche for small businesses at a time when Chinese people were excluded from most jobs in the wage economy by ethnic discrimination or lack of language fluency.
 By the 1920s, this cuisine, particularly chop suey, became popular among middle-class Americans.
-However, after World War II it began to be dismissed for not being "authentic", though it continued to be popular.
+However, after World War II it began to be dismissed for not being "authentic," though it continued to be popular.

-Late 20th-century tastes have been more accommodating.
-By this time, it had become evident that Chinese restaurants no longer catered mainly to Chinese customers.
-Chinese-American restaurants played a key role in ushering in the era of take-out and delivery food in the United States.

-In New York City, delivery was pioneered in the 1970s by Empire Szechuan Gourmet Franchise, which hired Taiwanese students studying at Columbia University to do the work.
-Chinese American restaurants were among the first restaurants to use picture menus in the US.
+In 1955, the Republic of China (having itself retreated to Taiwan) evacuated the Dachen Islands.
+Many who escaped to Taiwan later moved to the United States as they lacked strong social networks and access to opportunities in Taiwan.
+Chefs from the Dachen Islands had a strong influence on American Chinese food.